thatrandomfrenchdude/Think-Like-A-Programmer/README.md

-# Think Like A Programmer Lesson Plan
+# Think Like A Programmer Workshop

+**Speaker:** Nick Debeure<br>
+**Date:** 2025-01-07

-This repository contains the lesson plan for my "Think Like A Programmer" workshop for beginner python programmers.
+This repository contains the lesson plan for my "Think Like A Programmer" workshop for 6th grade students.
+The students are beginner python programmers.
 The workshop is designed to introduce students to the fundamentals of programming and help them build their first program.

 ## Directory Structure